hrk00007/Functional-Programming-Java/readme.md

 >
  ![image](https://user-images.githubusercontent.com/67812755/113553166-ef1b7b00-9614-11eb-9583-ab64ef817ed4.png)
 >
-> If you don't get this don't worry we will streams in java in the next article
+> If you don't get this don't worry we will learn streams in java in the next article
 >
 > This is all about number kind of thing.
 Let me take some real life example problems so you will get hands on some major advantages of lambda Expressions
 > Here is Eg 1: